What makes you great? Include a sentence or two about your organization here.

 This winter we will again have land based training using ERGs, free weights, and calisthenics.
 All training will be at the Bonneville Building at the Utah State Fair Park.
 We will break the winter up into three sessions, and athletes can register for any one, two, or all three sessions.
 The sessions run as follows:

-We will offer training 3 days per week in either of two cohorts each weak: MWF or TThSa.
-Training is from 4-6 pm each day.
+We will offer training 3 days per week in either of two cohorts each week: MWF or TThSa.
+Training is from 4-6 pm weekdays and 9-11 am Saturday.

 Athletes can register for the sessions they plan to participate in using links below, and Coach Linda will separately provide a sign-up sheet to indicate which cohort you'd like (MWF or TThSa).

 We will be implementing procedures based on guidelines from the CDC and US Rowing to minimize the risk of COVID-19 spread including capping the size of cohorts, using sanitizer, social distancing, and increasing ventilation.

 You can register for open seasons from other links on this home page.
 To facilitate doing this, please note there are pre-requisites to registering that you should complete first:

 1. You need to complete our Swim Test and Medical Release forms and have them available to upload while registering.
 Links to download blank forms are below.

 2. You need a US Rowing Association ID.
 Here are instructions to get one: